marshallswain/AmityApp/README.md

 Features
 --------

-Current features:
+The very near future:

-* Connect to multiple databases on a single server
+* Connect to multiple servers.
+* Add/Remove databases from the browser.
+No server restart necessary.
 * Connect and authenticate to individual databases
 * Authenticate as admin to view all databases
 * Database blacklist/whitelist
+* MongoDB support for...
 * View/add/rename/delete collections
 * View/add/update/delete documents
 * Use BSON data types in documents